zhou-1/Personal/_posts/JavaThinking/list - queue - set.md

 <b> linkedList.get(int index) </b> get the node at the pointed place
 <b> linkedList.contains() </b> return the length of linked list/number of nodes

-## Queue
+## 2. queue
 A First-In-First-Out data structure.
 It is created by LinkedList.

     Queue<Employee> queue = new LinkedList<>();

 add        add an element                                           If queue is full, throw out IIIegaISlabEepeplian
-remove     remove and return element of begin/head of the queue     If queue is empty, throw out NoSuchElementException
+remove     remove and return element at begin/head of the queue     If queue is empty, throw out NoSuchElementException
-element    返回队列头部的元素             如果队列为空，则抛出一个NoSuchElementException异常
+element    return element at the head of the queue                  If queue is empty, throws out NoSuchElementException
-offer      添加一个元素并返回true       如果队列已满，则返回false
+offer      add amn element and return true                          If queue is full, return false
-poll       移除并返问队列头部的元素    如果队列为空，则返回null
+poll       remove and return the element at head of the queue       If queue is empty, return null
-peek       返回队列头部的元素             如果队列为空，则返回null
+peek       return element at head of the queue                      If queue is empty, return nul
-put        添加一个元素                      如果队列满，则阻塞
+put        add an element                                           If queue is full, then block
-take       移除并返回队列头部的元素     如果队列为空，则阻塞
+take       remove and return the element at head of the queue       If queue is empty, then block

 remove、element、offer 、poll、peek belongs to Queue interface.